-CSE 415: Introduction To Artificial Intelligence Principles and programming techniques of artificial intelligence: LISP, symbol manipulation, knowledge representation, logical and probabilistic reasoning, learning, language understanding, vision, expert systems, and social issues.
+CSE 415: Introduction To Artificial Intelligence Principles and programming techniques of artificial intelligence: Python, symbol manipulation, knowledge representation, logical and probabilistic reasoning, learning, language understanding, vision, expert systems, and social issues.
 Intended for non-majors.
 Not open for credit to students who have completed CSE 473.
 Prerequisite: CSE 373.

 CSE 427: Computational Biology Algorithmic and analytic techniques underlying analysis of large-scale biological data sets such as DNA, RNA, and protein sequences or structures, expression and proteomic profiling.
 Hands-on experience with databases, analysis tools, and genome markers.
 Applications such as sequence alignment, BLAST, phylogenetics, and Markov models.
 Prerequisite: CSE 312; CSE 332.

 CSE 446: Machine Learning Methods for designing systems that learn from data and improve with experience.
 Supervised learning and predictive modeling: decision trees, rule induction, nearest neighbors, Bayesian methods, neural networks, support vector machines, and model ensembles.
 Unsupervised learning and clustering.
 Prerequisite: CSE 332; either STAT 390, STAT 391, or CSE 312.

 CSE 455: Computer Vision Introduction to image analysis and interpreting the 3D world from image data.
 Topics may include segmentation, motion estimation, image mosaics, 3D-shape reconstruction, object recognition, and image retrieval.
 Prerequisite: CSE 333; CSE 332; recommended: MATH 208; STAT 391.